zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 We hope she never steps down from her position as s criptwriter here on ESL Podcast.
 I speak, of course, of the wonderful Dr. L ucy Tse.

- From Los Angeles, California, I'm Jeff McQuillan, t hank you for listening.
+ From Los Angeles, California, I'm Jeff McQuillan,thank you for listening.
 Come back and listen to us again right here on ESL Podca st.

 # Types of Families